 Day 1.
 April 29.
 Dharamsala City, Dalai Lama’s Palace.

-Travel time is 1:30 hrs.
+Travel time 1:30 hrs.

-The time from the hotel to the airport is 1 hour.
+Time from hotel to airport 1 hr.

 We will have lunch at a Tibetan cuisine restaurant.